SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 Overview
 ==========
-SAS Viya is a cloud-enabled analytics engine used for procuding useful insights.
+SAS Viya is a cloud-enabled analytics engine used for producing useful insights.
 The **Connecting to SQream Using SAS Viya** page describes how to connect to SAS Viya:

 .. contents::
    :local: